evantk91/rave-mom-app/README.md

 2. Run "bundle install" to install the appropriate gems.
 3. Run the rails server using the command "rails s" and run the front end using lite-server or equivalent.

-The game will be hosted on Heroku and Google Firebase soon.
+Rave Mom is hosted on Google Firebase here => https://rave-mom.firebaseapp.com/

 Built With: